artgins/yunetas/docs/README.md

 How to build documentation
 ==========================

-The documentations of this directory is builting with [sphinx].
+The documentations of this directory is building with [sphinx] and the nice [sphinx-book-theme].

 It has been tested in Kubuntu 23.04.